sarojasahoo/spm_backend/README.md

 - Transaction Logging (BUY/SELL)
 - Global Exception Handling
 - Portfolio Overview with details of holding and capability to add and remove from holdings
+- Scheduler is there to update the real time stock price.
+Please un-comment it while running the applciation once the application is fully ready and you can change it in PortfolioScheduler at line 22.
+We have commented as the free api from AplhaVantage has limit of 25 hits per day per key.
+This is used to calculate the total portfoloi evaluation.
+Please uncomment once you are ready to observe the Portfolio evaluation.
+- The search also uses AlphaVantage key for search the scrip symbols.

 ## Tech Stack
 - **Backend:** Java 17, Spring Boot 3.4.3, Spring WebFlux
 - **Database:** MySQL 8.x